Buck Quartermain

-He also worked for Extreme Championship Wrestling, World Championship Wrestling and Total Nonstop Action Wrestling where he formed a tag team with Lex Lovett.
+He has worked for World Wrestling Federation/Entertainment, Extreme Championship Wrestling, World Championship Wrestling and Total Nonstop Action Wrestling, where he formed a tag team with Lex Lovett.

 Early life

 Born in Tampa, Florida, Seguine attended Westmore College playing college football, basketball and baseball becoming a three sport letterman before his graduation.
-He later played as a defensive back for Jacksonville State University before making the third round draft by the Toronto Argonauts.
+He later played as a defensive back for Jacksonville State University.

 Professional wrestling career

-Following his retirement from the Canadian Football League, Seguine began training under Jimmy Del Ray making his professional debut in 1991 as Buck Quartermain.
+Seguine trained under Jimmy Del Ray, and thereafter made his professional debut in 1991 as Buck Quartermain.
 A mainstay on the Florida independent circuit, Seguine competed for Independent Pro Wrestling and NWA Florida during much of his early career.

 World Wrestling Federation/Entertainment

 During early 1995, he had a brief stint in the World Wrestling Federation and although having little success against opponents such as Jeff Jarrett and Hunter Hearst Helmsley wrestling on Monday Night Raw he did defeat The Brooklyn Brawler in a dark match at the 1995 Royal Rumble in his hometown of Tampa on January 22, 1995.

 He also made a one-time appearance on Monday Night Raw as Buck Quartermaine teaming with Steve Madison to lose to The Big Show in a handicap match in Tampa on August 29, 2005.

 On September 1, 2005, he would also appear on SmackDown in a tag team match with Antonio Banks in a losing effort against The Shane Twins in a dark match.